pipeforce/pipeforce.github.io/docs/api/commands.md

 ----------
 Saves the given value under given key into a central cache.
 If no value param is given, uses the body as cache value.
-The max time to live of each entry is 120 min.
-The min time to live is 5 min.
-Default is 5 min.

 [Try online.](https://try.pipeforce.org/#/commandform?command=cache.put:v1)